CrowdStrike/falconpy/.github/pull_request_template.md

 + If your PR adds features or functionality, what should be included in the next release notes?

 ## Issues resolved
-+ Bug fix: Bugs should be listed individually.
-Please link your PR to any related issues so that they are triaged properly.
-Add a link to this line to the issue.
++ Bug fix: Please list related bugs individually.
+Identifying the ticket or bug report in the PR description auto-updates the affected ticket and helps the community with ticket triage.
+For example:

+* Fixes https://github.com/CrowdStrike/falconpy/issues/1234 by doing foo
+* Mitigates https://github.com/CrowdStrike/falconpy/issues/5678 by updating bar.
 + BE EXPLICIT in what you are resolving

 ## Other